ted-ncg/labs/14-call-remote-api.md

 What would you need to do to have the account view page show the balance in Bitcoin in addition to USD and GBP?

-* Think about what new method you want in your CurrencyService
+* Think about what new method you want in your `CurrencyService` interface and then implement it in the stub and the real service.

 ----